justinatomatic/DallasTemperature_SparkCore/README.md

 SparkCore Verison of OneWire Libary

-I've taken the code that Spark Forum user tidwelltimj posted split it back into separte code and header files and put back in the credits and comments and got it compiling on the command line within SparkCore core-firmware
+I've taken the code that Spark Forum user tidwelltimj posted split it back into separate code and header files and put back in the credits and comments and got it compiling on the command line within SparkCore core-firmware